Tennessee Car Insurance Guide

 In some states, like Florida, the law requires insurers to repair your windshield for free.
 Tennessee doesn’t have any of these laws.
 This means that you must pay a deductible if you file a comprehensive claim for your windshield.

-You can also choose to buy full glass coverage.
+You can also choose to buy auto glass coverage.
 This will replace your windshield without a deductible, but it costs extra to add to your policy.

 Filing Claims